symelbak/parking-system/README.md

 The existing parking system at Manipal Institute of Technology (MIT) Bengaluru is plagued by inefficiency and user inconvenience.
 This project seeks to address these shortcomings by proposing a novel parking management system built upon a robust technological foundation.

-The proposed system leverages a backend architecture combining MySQL for database management, Java for core functionality, and Spring Boot for a streamlined development experience.
+The proposed system leverages a backend architecture combining MySQL for database management, Node.js for core functionality and for a streamlined development experience.
 The user interface will be built using HTML, CSS, and JavaScript, ensuring a user-friendly and accessible experience.

 This project aims to significantly improve the efficiency and convenience of the MIT Bengaluru parking system, providing a positive impact on both students and staff.